-This super simple four-ingredient pie crust is really good with pumpkin pie or any ice cream filling.
-It's great for beginning cooks because there's no messing around with shortening and water, or cutting flour into fat.
-Just mix some crumbs with sugar, butter, and ground ginger and pat it into the pan.
+This super simple, four-ingredient pie crust is really good with pumpkin pie or any ice cream filling.
+This pie crust is great for beginning cooks because there is no messing around with shortening and water or cutting flour into fat.
+Just mix some gingersnap cookie crumbs with sugar, butter, and ground ginger and pat it into the pan.

 - 1 1/2 cups gingersnap cookies (crumbled)